• Skip to primary navigation

 Prize Money:

-Newbury’s Super Saturday, which takes place in February, has a number of quality races but the most interesting for many will be the Betfair Hurdle, a valuable handicap run over 2 miles ½ furlong.
+Newbury’s Super Saturday, which takes place in February, has a number of quality races but the most interesting for many will be the William Hill Hurdle, a valuable handicap run over 2 miles ½ furlong.

 The first running of this race actually took place at Aintree in 1963, won by Rosyth who followed up the following year with a repeat victory.
 The previous winners of this race include two who have gone on to win the Champion Hurdle at Cheltenham, Persian War and Make A Stand.